antonioalfonso/CourseProject/README.md

 using Jupyter, but I assume any good Python editor would do the work.
 Check 2) to make sure you have both train.jsonl and test.jsonl files in the right directory.

-At the final stage of your project, you need to deliver the following:

 1) What's included in this submission?

 1.1) This file includes details on what needs to be setup.